-Based Index Mode with Displacement: The contents of an INDEX Register and a BASE register's contents and a DISPLACEMENT are all summed together to form the operand offset.
+Based Index Mode with Displacement: The contents of an INDEX register, a BASE register's contents, and a DISPLACEMENT are added together to form the operand's offset.

-EXAMPLE: ADD EDX, [ESI] [EBP+00FFFFF0H]
+Example: ADD EDX, [ESI] [EBP+00FFFFOh]

-Based Scaled Index Mode with Displacement: The contents of an INDEX register are multiplied by a SCALING factor, the result is added to the contents of a BASE register and a DISPLACEMENT to form the operand's offset.
+Based Scaled Index Mode with Displacement: The contents of an INDEX register are multiplied by a SCALING factor.
+The result is added to the contents of a BASE register and a DISPLACEMENT to form the operand's offset.

-EXAMPLE: MOV EAX, LOCALTABLE[EDI\4] [EBP+80]
+Example: MOV EAX, LOCALTABLE[EDI\4] [EBP + 80]

-2.5.4 DIFFERENCES BETWEEN 16- AND 32-BIT ADDRESSES
+2.6.3 Differences Between 16- and 32-Bit Addresses

-In order to provide software compatibility with the 80286 and the 8086, the Intel486 Microprocessor can execute 16-bit instructions in Real and Protected Modes.
-The processor determines the size of the instructions it is executing by examining the D bit in the CS segment Descriptor.
-If the D bit is 0 then all operand lengths and effective addresses are assumed to be 16 bits long.
-If the D bit is 1 then the default length for operands and addresses is 32 bits.
+In order to provide software compatibility with the 80386, 80286, and the 8086, the Am486DX/DX2 microprocessor can execute 16-bit instructions in Real and Protected Modes.
+The processor determines the size of the instructions it is executing by examining the Default Operation Size (D) bit in the CS segment descriptor.
+If the D bit is 0, then all operand lengths and effective addresses are assumed to be 16 bits long.
+If the D bit is 1, then the default length for operands and addresses is 32 bits.
 In Real Mode the default size for operands and addresses is 16-bits.

-Regardless of the default precision of the operands or addresses, the Intel486 Microprocessor is able to execute either 16- or 32-bit instructions.
+Regardless of the default precision of the operands or addresses, the Am486DX/DX2 microprocessor is able to execute either 16- or 32-bit instructions.
 This is specified via the use of override prefixes.
 Two prefixes, the Operand Size Prefix and the Address Length Prefix, override the value of the D bit on an individual instruction basis.
-These prefixes are automatically added by Intel assemblers.
+These prefixes are automatically added by the assemblers.

-Example: The processor is executing in Real Mode and the programmer needs to access the EAX registers.
-The assembler code for this might be MOV EAX, 32-bit MEMORYOP, ASM486 Macro Assembler automatically determines that an Operand Size Prefix is needed and generates it.

-Example: The D bit is 0, and the programmer wishes to use Scaled Index addressing mode to access an array.
+- Example: The processor is executing in Real Mode and the programmer needs to access the EAX registers.
+The assembler code for this might be MOV EAX, 32-bit MEMORYOP.
+The AMS486 Macro Assembler automatically determines that an Operand Size Prefix is needed and generates it. - Example: The D bit is 0 and the programmer wishes to use Scaled Index addressing mode to access an array.
 The Address Length Prefix allows the use of MOV DX, TABLE[ESI\2].
-The assembler uses an Address Length Prefix since, with D=0, the default addressing mode is 16-bits.

-Example: The D bit is 1, and the program wants to store a 16-bit quantity.
+The assembler uses an Address Length Prefix since, with D = 0, the default addressing mode is 16-bits. - Example: The D bit is 1 and the program wants to store a 16-bit quantity.
 The Operand Length Prefix is used to specify only a 16-bit value; MOV MEM16, DX.

-The OPERAND LENGTH and Address Length Prefixes can be applied separately or in combination to any instruction.
+The Operand Length and Address Length Prefixes can be applied separately or together to any instruction.
 The Address Length Prefix does not allow addresses over 64 Kbytes to be accessed in Real Mode.
-A memory address which exceeds FFFH will result in a General Protection Fault.
-An Address Length Prefix only allows the use of the additional Intel486 Microprocessor addressing modes.
+A memory address exceeding FFFH results in a General Protection Fault.
+An Address Length Prefix only allows the use of the additional Am486DX/DX2 microprocessor addressing modes.

-When executing 32-bit code, the Intel486 Microprocessor uses either 8-, or 32-bit displacements, and any register can be used as base or index registers.
-When executing 16-bit code, the displacements are either 8, or 16 bits, and the base and index register conform to the 80286 model.
-Table 2.12 illustrates the differences.
+When executing 32-bit code, the Am486DX/DX2 microprocessor uses either 8- or 32-bit displacements, and any register can be used as a base or index register.
+When executing 16-bit code, the displacements are either 8 or 16 bits, and the base and index registers conform to the 80286 model (see Table 2-12).